cosmo-sterin/dresscode/README.md

 adequate to the DB.
 This variable stores ill-formed examples (where no models wear the item or ill formated jpg files).
 ## Structure of this repo
 Here's a short description of each file in this repo:
-- report.pdf: main file of this repo, it explains all of what this is about.
+- `report.pdf`: main file of this repo, it explains all of what this is about.
 - Results_DCNNs.ipynb: main results of our work, using deep neural features in order to retrieve intraclass apparels.
 - Results_ORB_BagOfWords.ipynb: implementation of "old-school" Bag-Of-Words method on the same problem for comparison purpose.
 - Visualization_SOM.py: various features visualization with the Self-Organizing Map.